How I achieved a 99.95 ATAR: Jessica Bulluss, Year 12

 I don’t believe in a rigid study schedule.
 This may seem surprising, but it does make sense upon explanation.
 It can be tempting to pedantically plan every second of every day, but you cannot anticipate your headspace at the time, or how well you can concentrate on a given subject.
 For me, I would always study according to how I was feeling in the moment.
-For example, if I was attempting some maths questions and nothing was making sense, I would stop and switch to some chemistry.
-There’s no point spending hours and hours dragging yourself through a task if you’re not in the right frame of mind to do it.
-The HSC is all about maximising your study efficiency, you only have so much time to build your bridge, lest you exhaust yourself and can’t finish.
+For example if I was attempting some Maths questions and nothing was making sense, I would stop and switch to some Chemistry.
+There’s no point in spending hours dragging yourself through a task if you’re not in the right frame of mind to do it.
+The HSC is all about maximising your study efficiency – you only have so much time to build your bridge, lest you exhaust yourself and can’t finish.

 My parents were also hugely supportive to me, and never pushed me to study.
 They understood that it was a bridge only I could build, and that giving me my own space and time to develop my own building technique was the best way they could help.
 My mum always cooked me my favourite foods, and my parents kept the TV down when I was studying.
 Little things like that added up, and they were always there to talk with me about my worries if I needed it.

 Indeed, building technique was something I learnt from my teachers and fellow students.
 I always used my time in class effectively and would ask my teachers for help outside class hours if I needed extra explanations of a concept.
 My classmates and I were all in the scary HSC struggle together, and we would trade threads and tips to ensure everyone got across just that little bit easier than if we hadn’t helped each other.
 It’s not a competition to get across, indeed, having someone else building a bridge next to yours might even support yours in return.

 I guess, looking back on it all, everyone built their bridge differently.
 As long as you put your heart into your studies, let your teachers and friends help you, then you can rest assured that you will get across to that foreign, exciting land of university life.